 Details of the transactions with related parties are disclosed in Notes 8,13 and 15.
+In addition, 1,000 share options were issued to close family members of S Openshaw in the year.

 24. Controlling party

 The company is jointly controlled by the directors.